2023 Solar Incentives Guide for Jasper, AL - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
+When someone says "solar incentives," you likely think of federal incentives first.
 An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specified percentage of your solar system's cost.
+This is a tax credit for a given percentage of your solar system's cost.

-To best understand how the ITC might apply to you, contact your local Jasper solar panel installer and ask for more information.
+Curious how the ITC might apply to your specific situation?
+Reach out to your local Jasper solar panel installer to get more information.

-Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit will apply to you, reach out to your local Jasper solar installers.
+More information about the new Inflation Reduction Act can be found here.
+To better understand how the new Clean Energy Credit might apply to you, talk to your local Jasper solar installation expert.

 State & Local Solar Incentives